 Many people believe only two kinds of people exist in this world, those who are tech savvy and those who are not.
 People who believe this have already classified themselves into the latter category.
 They believe that tech savvy teachers simply walk around, see a new gadget and know a thousand different ways to use it in their classroom.
-They are frustrated that figuring out how to use technology doesn’t comes as intuitive as “those techies”.
+They are frustrated that figuring out how to use technology in physical education classes doesn’t comes as intuitive as “those techies”.

 Here is a framework for integrating any tech tool and will help you be more tech savvy: